Karen Schroeder Kassel, MS, RD, MEd

 If you miss a dose, take it as soon as possible.
 But if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 The side effects listed here are most commonly encountered with at least one type of diuretic drug, not necessarily all of them.
-But since many of the effects of diuretics are similar, these side affects may occur with any one of these medicines, although they may be more common with some more than with others.
-If you have any side effects, tell your doctor.
+Many of the effects of diuretics are similar, these side affects may occur with any one of these medications, although they may be more common with some more than with others.
+Side effects may be more prevalent in the elderly.

 USP Drug Information